Chris-Kramer/cv101_assignment_2/readme.md

 ```console
 python assignment-3-cmk.py --image test.jpg --x_pixels_left 500 --x_pixels_right 500 --y_pixels_up 500 --y_pixels_down 500 --blur_kernel 3 --lower_thresh 150 --upper_thresh 200 --roi_output test_roi.jpg --cropped_output test_crop.jpg --contour_output contour_test.jpg
 ```

-## Discussion
-The script performs relatively well on specific images.
-However, it lacks generalizability.
-The first problem is thresholding since different images might require different thresholds.
-This problem is relatively straightforward to solve with adaptive thresholding (due to time constraints I haven’t done this).
-The biggest problem is the region of interest, which has to be specified manually which, for obvious reasons, makes the script less generalizable.
-Solving this problem would require OCR (optical character recognition) methods, which would likewise be hard to generalize with images from different domains (e.g. memes, memorials paper scans).